Naushad Merali

 Naushad N. Merali, CBS (2 January 1951 – 3 July 2021) was the founder of the Kenyan mobile service provider Kencell along with French media giant Vivendi.
 Merali became famous in an almost folk tale for a corporate boardroom manoeuvre that earned him a $20million dollar profit in one hour thanks to pre-emptive rights of his stake in private Telecom company Kencell Kenya in 2004.
 He attended Highway Secondary School in the suburbs of Nairobi, Kenya.
 As one of Kenya's leading industrialists, Merali brought commercial development in Kenya for more than 30 years and was constantly expanding his businesses throughout East Africa.

-Based on annual Forbes ranking of Africa's richest in Kenya Merali was the third richest man in Kenya and 48th richest man in Africa, with a net worth of $370 million, as of November 2015.
-He ranked behind Bhimji Depar Shah and family Kenya's richest with a net worth of $700M who ranked 31st richest man in Africa as of November 2015 and Narendra Raval of Devki Group, who ranked second richest in Kenya with a net worth of $400 million.
+Based on the annual Forbes ranking of Africa's richest in Kenya Merali was the third richest man in Kenya and 48th richest man in Africa, with a net worth of $370 million, as of November 2015.
+He ranked behind Bhimji Depar Shah and family who, with a net worth of $700M, ranked 31st richest in Africa as of November 2015 and Narendra Raval of Devki Group, who ranked second richest in Kenya with a net worth of $400 million.

 Early life and education

 Merali was born in January 1951 in Mombasa.
 Merali's grandfather emigrated from India in 1883 settling along Kenya's coast.
 His family later moved to Moshi Tanzania where Merali attended primary school with his three brothers and three sisters.
 Upon introduction of Socialist principles in Tanzania that were then unfavourable, Merali later moved to Nairobi in 1969 and completed high school at Highway Secondary School.
 Merali then attended a college of accounts and finance at a college on Oxford street in London.

 Merali started his business career in his 20's as a finance clerk of Ryce Motors in Nairobi in the 1970s, later buying the company from its retiree owner at 24 using a bank loan of $2,350 from Bank of America in 1975, today known as Commercial Bank of Africa Group.

-He transformed his life after becoming managing director of the company, by expanding the company's premises, repaid his loan and transformed it into a profitable enterprise.
+He transformed his life after becoming managing director of the company, by expanding the company's premises, repaying his loan and transforming it into a profitable enterprise.
 Within 6 years of becoming managing director of Ryce, Merali invested in construction company H Young as his first buyout and by 1985 bought commercial bank, Commercial Bank of Africa Group by forming a consortium that included the Kenyatta family.